Peter2-71828/PongNotPong/README.md

 * [Future Improvements](#future-improvements)

 ## Description

+As a team of 4 we designed and built a simple, single player pong game.
+The game utilises hand tracking, achieved through computer vision, as the primary means of user input.
+The project was initially completed in 11 days and no member of the team had previous experience with the primary technologies involved.

 ### MVP
-The MVP for our project is to be able to recognise
+Build a program that is to be able to recognise
-a body part and have it utilise it as a user input for a game
+a body part and  utilise it as a user input for a game

 ## How to Use